Queen Rearing Group Scheme

 GBBG hosts an open day every year where the queen rearing process is demonstrated.

-Killinchy Queen Rearing Group
+Killinchy BKA Queen Rearing Group

 County Waterford Bee Breeders